 The themes of Fifth Grade are challenge, fun, and relationships.
 Each student grows to know himself or herself as a learner, with varied routes for such learning embedded in the curriculum.
-Fifth Grade adventures are both out of the class””taking their learning on the road with field trips and an exchange program that enrich class themes””and in class””with discoveries in social studies, math, and language arts.
+Fifth Grade adventures are both in and out of the class, taking their learning on the road with field trips and an exchange program that enrich class themes and in class with discoveries in social studies, math, and language arts.
 Students are asked to make connections between in class and out of class learning, to reflect on how each piece of learning connects to a greater picture, and to see how they can play a role in shaping or changing the trends that they note.
 Fifth Grade studies in geography, civil rights and government, food, water, and sustainability, refugees, migrants, and economics, Aztecs and Mexico lead students to greater critical thinking.
 Students do not just learn facts; they find systems and meaning.
 A class goal is for Fifth Graders to become students of the world and lifelong learners, people who ask questions and wonder and seek to explore possibilities.
 With literature and listening books, formal research projects, creative writing, reflective journals, and letter-writing, students have great opportunities to challenge themselves in their thinking and academics.
 Students are asked to be problem solvers on a daily basis.
 Students are guided and supported to be thinkers and communicators, open-minded and principled, and reflective and caring.

 Area of Study